Is Your Model Really A Good Math Reasoner? Evaluating Mathematical Reasoning with Checklist: MathCheck

-A model that truly understands the inherent mathematical logic of a problem will exhibit reasoning robustness to diverse variations of this problem~\cite{stolfo2023causal}.
+A model that truly understands the inherent mathematical logic of a problem will exhibit reasoning robustness to diverse variations of this problem~\citep{stolfo2023causal}.
 Motivated by this, we utilize four problem forms including the original problem and its three rewritten variants to examine the reasoning robustness of models.

-\textbf{Original Problem.} It is the seed problem of other adversarial problems.
+\textbf{Original Problem.} It is the seed problem of other reasoning robustness variants.
 At a minimum functionality test, it can check whether the model has the basic mathematical capabilities when no modifications have been made.

-\textbf{Problem Understanding.} It refers to transforming the original problem into a new one that uses different wording or different sentence structures but does not change the mathematical logic of its original version~\cite{patel2021nlp,zhou2024mathattack,li2024gsm}.
+\textbf{Problem Understanding.} It refers to transforming the original problem into a new one that uses different wording or different sentence structures but does not change the mathematical logic of its original version~\citep{patel2021nlp,zhou2024mathattack,li2024gsm}.
 It pays more attention to semantic robustness, and aims to examine whether models can correctly reason when dealing with different descriptions of the same mathematical logic.

 \textbf{Irrelevant Disturbance.} It refers to inserting irrelevant conditions that are related to the topic of the original question, but have no impact on the final answer.
-Previous studies have disclosed that large language models are easily distracted by such perturbations~\cite{shi2023large}.
+Previous studies have disclosed that large language models are easily distracted by such perturbations~\citep{shi2023large}.
 It needs the model to distinguish which conditions are necessary and which are irrelevant to the problem.

-\textbf{Scenario Understanding.} When models comprehend the scenario of a math problem and its underlying logic, they should be able to solve other questions within that scenario~\cite{liu2021roda, yu2023metamath, zhou-etal-2023-learning-analogy}.
-Therefore, we alter the original question to evaluate whether the models have a comprehensive understanding of the scenario.
+\textbf{Scenario Understanding.} When models comprehend the scenario of a math problem and its underlying logic, they should be able to solve other questions within that scenario~\citep{liu2021roda, yu2023metamath, zhou-etal-2023-learning-analogy}.
+Therefore, we alter the original question to evaluate whether a model has a comprehensive understanding of the scenario.
 For example, as shown in Figure~\ref{fig:mathcheck}, we ask the question ``the number of blue bolts" instead of ``the number of total bolts".